yannickycpan/oxford-mllab/index.md

 4. Please go to the registered session unless officially justified evidence is provided (e.g., doctor's note).
 Any absence should be reported to the student office and cc the instructor.

-5. You are allowed to skip at most 6 questions without penalty.
-There are 17 in total.
-You can submit more than required.
+5. You may skip up to 6 questions without penalty.
+There are 17 questions in total.
+Therefore, you must submit at least 11 questions.
+You may submit more than 11, but only the first 11 will be graded.

 ### AI-based coding tools, such as ChatGPT, Copilot, and similar, are strictly forbidden in this lab.
 To turn it off, once you open a Colab file, go to Tools > Settings > AI Assistance > Hide Generative AI Features, and deselect the other options.